Lunch Services at RSD

 Welcome Parents, Families, and Guardians!

-Rochester School for the Deaf (RSD) believes that one of the most important ways we can help our students to perform better in the classrooms is to provide them with the nutrition necessary for the healthy growth of their minds and bodies.
+Rochester School for the Deaf (RSD) believes that one of the most important ways we can help our students perform better in the classrooms is to provide them with the nutrition necessary for the healthy growth of their minds and bodies.
 Good nutrition is critical to student development and achievement.
 Well-nourished students will generally have better attendance, be more attentive, and have more energy to take on the day's activities.

 RSD participates in the National Child Nutrition Program (CNP) and is committed to providing all students with the opportunity to enjoy tasty, well-balanced, and nutritionally sound lunches each school day in an atmosphere they will enjoy.